What is Lease Extension?

 Generally, the lease extension process can be through in roughly a few weeks’ time to around a year.
 However, in the case of an informal, the process can be completed way faster.
 You can apply for extension in either of two possible ways: an informal process or formal process.

-In the informal process, you can simply talk to your lessor, make a reasonably sound offer and once negotiated, go ahead with an extension.
+In the informal process, you can simply talk to your lessor, make a reasonably sound offer, and once negotiated, go ahead with an extension.

-The legal route is somewhat as follows:
+The legal route for lease extension is somewhat as follows: